 --A key issue with the use of CBN has been achieving a good surface finish.
 Here are some of the variables that affect surface finish written by Al Carius for AES Magazine in the 1990s.
 Free Download

-Vibrations are inherently small movements that can cause periodic changes in cutting forces if they reach the grinding wheel during uses.
-Even small vibrations can be amplified by resonance and undo any efforts for precision.
+Vibrations are inherently small movements that can cause periodic changes in cutting forces if they reach the grinding wheel .
+Vibrations can be amplified by resonance and undo efforts for precision.
 Either control vibrations or minimize their amplification.

 WHATS AN ABRASIVE?

 Our new page describing abrasives and their uses.

 ASAM AND AES PAPERS

 The AES has compiled a complete set of technical papers dating back to 1962 for all technical conferences organized by AES and it's predecessor ASAM.
 The 2-CD set includes a complete list of presentations with links to individual papers in pdf format.
 Here are all major presentations on the introduction and development of products, methods and research prior to 1991.
 Covers conventional and superabrasives, bonded applications such as honing, metalworking fluids, abrasive blast cleaning, dressing, truing, market trends and projections and much more.
 A bonanza of nearly 500 technical papers for just $50!
 Link.

 INTERNATIONAL SYMPOSIUM ON ADVANCE IN ABRASIVE TECHNOLOGY

 -- Papers from the 2008 meeting in Japan have been published.
 Link